 Outstanding Buildings: Spotlighting ZNE verified, ZNE emerging and ultra-low energy projects at K-12 schools and community college campuses.

 The ZNE school awards will be presented on Oct.
-29 during the 2018 Green Schools Summit in Pasadena, California.
+16 during the 2019 Green Schools Summit in Pasadena, California.
 Participation is open to individuals, teams, champions, school campuses and districts involved in a ZNE project.
 Applicants must demonstrate how their project is either achieving, or on track to achieve, ZNE performance, or is providing leadership for others to learn from.
 The winners will be selected based on review and evaluation from a committee of advisors with experience in sustainable design, high performance buildings, and zero net energy.
-See details at newbuildings.org/ZNE-awards.
+See details at www.newbuildings.org/ZNE-awards.

-Those interested in learning more about ZNE schools, and particularly retrofits of existing schools to ZNE performance, can attend a post-conference ZNE School Retrofit Training: Inefficiency is Old School: A Technical Deep Dive Into ZNE School Retrofits on Oct.
-30, after the Green Schools Summit.
-The interactive program is designed to help administrators and building professionals and others learn about the state’s goals for ZNE, how to tap Prop 39 funding and how to apply the necessary design strategies and technology applications to whole-building retrofit projects.
-Register here.
+Those interested in learning more about ZNE schools, and particularly retrofits of existing schools to ZNE performance, can attend a conference session; Getting to Zero in Schools Over Time on Oct.
+16, at 3:15 PM before the Awards Ceremony.
+The interactive program is designed to help administrators and building professionals and others learn about the state’s goals for ZNE, how to achieve the zero net energy goal over time by applying the necessary design strategies and technology applications to whole-building retrofit and new construction projects.

 ABOUT ZNE SCHOOLS IN CALIFORNIA AND PROP 39